Limit cycle enumeration in random vector fields: Abstract

 \section{Abstract}

 We study the number and distribution of the limit cycles of a planar vector field whose component functions are random polynomials.
 We prove a lower bound on the average number of limit cycles when the random polynomials are sampled from the Kostlan-Shub-Smale ensemble.
-For the related Bargmann-Fock ensemble of real analytic functions we establish an asymptotic result for the average number of empty limit cycles (limit cycles that do not surround other limit cycles) in a large viewing window.
-Concerning the special setting of limit cycles near a randomly perturbed center focus (where the perturbation has i.i.d. coefficients) we prove that the number of limit cycles situated within a disk of radius less than unity converges almost surely to the number of real zeros of a certain random power series.
-We also consider infinitesimal perturbations where we obtain precise asymptotics on the global count of limit cycles for a family of models.
+Investigating a problem introduced by Brudnyi [Annals of Mathematics (2001)] we also consider a special local setting of counting limit cycles near a randomly perturbed center focus, and when the perturbation has i.i.d. coefficients, we prove a limit law showing that the number of limit cycles situated within a disk of radius less than unity converges almost surely to the number of real zeros of a logarithmically-correlated random univariate power series.
+We also consider infinitesimal perturbations where we obtain precise asymptotics on the global average count of limit cycles for a family of models.
 The proofs of these results use novel combinations of techniques from dynamical systems and random analytic functions.